AaltoSciComp/scicomp-docs/aalto/aaltodata.rst

 ~~~~~~

 Everywhere on this page, "group" refers to a certain file access group
 groups (such as a unix group), not an organizational (research) group.
-They will often the
+They will often be the
 same, but there can be many
 more access groups made for more fine-grained data access.